How Jut Works

 Jut: 0.2 m Prominence: 1639 m

-Q: Does jut account for viewshed blockages?
+Q: Does jut account for viewshed obstruction?
 Is the summit always visible from the base?

-A: Viewshed is a bit arbitrary, as it depends on how tall you are.
+A: No; the reason is that while jut is designed to capture the subjective quality of visual impressiveness, it also serves as an objective measure of local relief.
+Every jut value corresponds to a base-to-peak height and base-to-peak steepness; whether a rise is obstructed or not does not change the fact that a mountain rises a certain height at a certain angle.
+Furthermore, viewshed is a bit arbitrary, as it depends on how tall you are.
 If you’re an ant standing at the base of a mountain, even a tiny pebble can block your view.
-Hence, jut ignores viewshed blockages entirely.
+Therefore, jut ignores viewshed blockages entirely.

 While the summit may not necessarily be visible from the base, there are usually places close to the base where the summit is visible.
 There are usually also places where both the summit and base are visible (such as from a nearby peak or an airplane), allowing one to view the full extent of a mountain’s local relief.

-Q: Could a non-summit location have a higher jut than the summit of a mountain?
+Q: Could a non-summit location on a mountain have a greater jut than the summit?

 A: Yes, and in fact this happens quite often!
-For instance, the cliff edge of El Capitan in Yosemite measures a higher jut than the “peak,” which is further away from the precipitous drop.
-Point Success on Mount Rainier measures a higher jut than the summit, as it is closer to the sharply rising Southwest Face.
-The challenge is identifying these places with a potentially higher jut, as they are not always marked on maps.
+For instance, the cliff edge of El Capitan in Yosemite measures a greater jut than the “peak,” which is further away from the precipitous drop.
+Point Success on Mount Rainier measures a greater jut than the summit, as it is closer to the sharply rising Southwest Face.
+The challenge is identifying these places with a potentially greater jut, as they are not always marked on maps.

 Q: How does the jut of mountains on Earth compare with mountains on other planets and asteroids?

-On average, the Moon has a much higher jut than Earth due to continual asteroid bombardments and lack of erosion.
+Due to continual asteroid bombardments and lack of erosion, average jut values on the Moon are greater than those on Earth.
 Much of the lunar surface is covered by mountains comparable to the Andes or Himalayas in scale.
-The highest jut on the Moon belongs to an unnamed summit approximately 200 kilometers northwest of the Lippmann Crater, with a jut of 2600 m.
+The greatest jut on the Moon belongs to an unnamed summit approximately 200 kilometers northwest of the Lippmann Crater, with a jut of 2600 m.

 Mars is a land of topographic extremes.
-The planet is home to Valles Marineris, a massive canyon with five times the jut of the Grand Canyon, with a few locations measuring over 3500 m of jut.
-The massive volcano Olympus Mons measures a jut of only 947 m, much lower than one would expect.
-The reason is that Olympus Mons rises so gradually that due to planetary curvature, its summit is close to the horizon of a person standing at the foot of the volcano.
+The planet is home to Valles Marineris, a massive canyon with five times the jut of the Grand Canyon, with some locations measuring over 3500 m of jut.
+The massive volcano Olympus Mons has a jut of only 947 m, much lower than one would expect.
+This is because Olympus Mons rises so gradually that due to planetary curvature, its summit is close to the horizon of a person standing at its foot.

-Due to their low gravity and irregular shapes, asteroids and other small rocky objects can have an even higher jut.
-On the asteroid Vesta, the rim of the Rheasilvia crater measures a jut of over 10,000 m.
-On Miranda, a moon of Uranus, the cliff Verona Rupes measures a jut of over 14,000 m.
+Due to their low gravity and irregular shapes, asteroids and other small rocky objects can have an even greater jut.
+On the asteroid Vesta, the rim of the Rheasilvia crater has a jut of over 10,000 m.
+On Miranda, a moon of Uranus, the cliff Verona Rupes has a jut of over 14,000 m.

 Jut on Other Planets